Money-Saving Hacks: Common Monthly Expenses List and How to Cut Back

 Smart thermostats are a solid way to control your energy usage.
 The Nest Thermostat, for example, saves 10% on heating and 15% on cooling on average.
 You’ll need to pay money upfront for these units, but they could cover their own cost with savings in the long run.

-3. Evaluating subscriptions and memberships
+3. Evaluate subscriptions and memberships

 Today's monthly expenses are full of subscriptions and memberships.
 You may have gym memberships or subscriptions to newspapers and magazines.
 You may also subscribe to cable television or services like Netflix and Hulu.
+The monthly cost of these services can add up quickly.

 Take a hard look at which of these services you really need.
 There are alternatives to each that can help you save money.
 For instance, instead of paying for a gym membership, you can commit to exercising at home or outdoors.
-You can pick up hiking or look for free fitness classes in your area.
+You can also pick up hiking or look for free fitness classes in your area.

 Finally, check to see if there is an annual purchase option for your subscription services.
 It’s sometimes cheaper to pay for a year upfront than to pay month to month.